You've signed in with a UCLA undergraduate student account.

 Students are advised to retain “Offer of Graduate Student Support” agreements, fellowship and traineeship offer letters, BruinBill monthly statements, payroll wage stubs, and other documents and receipts related to graduate fellowship stipends and course expenses.

 View Tax Information and Forms for UCLA Award Recipients information about UCLA fellowship tax withholding and reporting.

 TAs supervise assignments in small discussion and lab sections of undergraduate courses.
 GSRs assist faculty members with scholarly research and may or may not collaborate in the publication of research results.
 For more information view the Academic Apprentice Personnel Manual.

-Anticipated student employee openings for academic year are available online on the Academic Student Employees (ASE) Appointment Opportunities page.
+Anticipated graduate student employee openings for the academic year are available online on the Academic Student Employees (ASE) Appointment Opportunities page.

 The University of California does not discriminate on the basis of race, color, national origin, religion, sex, gender identity, pregnancy, disability, age, medical condition (cancer-related), ancestry, marital status, citizenship, sexual orientation, or status as a Vietnam-era veteran or special disabled veteran.
 See the University of California Nondiscrimination Statement.
 UCLA believes, based on a reasonable inspection at the time of posting, that the opportunities listed on this website are open to all individuals regardless of their sex, gender, or sexual orientation.